alexdodonov/mezon-router/doc/router.md

-Hi, all.
 Recently I have decided to measure speed of my [router](https://github.com/alexdodonov/mezon-router)

 And results were quite interesting.